telerik-boneyard/platform-friends-windowsphone/README.md

 Friends Sample App for Windows Phone
 =============================
 This repository contains the [Friends sample app](http://docs.telerik.com/platform/backend-services/samples/friends/friends-sample) for Windows Phone.
-The Friends app is a sample mobile app showcasing the integration of Telerik Platform services in a Windows Phone appllication.
+The Friends app is a sample mobile app showcasing the integration of Telerik Platform services into a Windows Phone appllication.
 To download the source code, just click on the "Download ZIP" button.

 ## Showcased features and SDKs